AlexThePolygonal/cpp-stateful-templates/README.md

 Combining these elements, we can construct `Assign` as well.
 First, we find the top `N` such that `flag(Flag<T, N>)` exists, then we instantiate a new `Writer`, injecting a new `flag` instance into the global namespace.
 The return type of this new flag will be the "value" assigned to `T`.

 On GCC it triggers a warning, because GCC believes that if a class template has non-template friend functions, the programmer probably made an error.
-We silence it with -Wno-non-template-friend compiler option.
+We silence it with the -Wno-non-template-friend compiler option.

 Note that this implementation is deeply inefficient, as performing $N$ assignments requires instantiating $O(N)$ different classes and doing $O(N^2)$ work in total.